ScPlaceholder/SC-Toolbox-Beta-V2/README.md

 </p>

 <p align="center">
-  <strong>We got featured by CIG!!!
+  <strong>Upate: I have been informed that Mining Singals may not show up; I will fix this in a new build as soon as I get home.
+We got featured by CIG!!!
 Thank you everyone!
 We wouldn't be here if it wasn't for your testing, feedback and support!!!</strong>
 </p>

 <p align="center">